rodgerema/storeapi/README.md

 ```

 ## Usage
-This api has few methods to add / get / update information.
+This api has few methods to add / get / update information, and additional capability to test connectivity to external hosts.

 ### /api/get
 GET method to retrieve all keys in our database.